SymGPT: Auditing Smart Contracts via Combining Symbolic Execution with Large Language Models: Evaluation

 \subsubsection{Methodology}

-Since the large dataset lacks ``\emph{ground-truth}'' labels and cannot assess violation coverage, we create a small, ground-truth dataset to compare \Tool{} with existing auditing solutions.
-Specifically, we randomly select 30 ERC20 contracts audited by the Ethereum Commonwealth Security Department (ECSD), a group of experts who handle auditing requests submitted as GitHub issues and release audit results in response~\cite{humanaudited}.
-These contracts and their audit results enable a comparison between automated techniques and expert reviews.
-For ERC721 and ERC1155, we only find one contract for each of them from ECSD's GitHub.
-Additionally, we randomly sample eight more contracts for the two ERCs from the website of ERCx~\cite{ERCx}.
+Since the large dataset lacks ``\emph{ground-truth}'' labels, we create a small, labeled dataset to compare \Tool{} with existing auditing solutions.
+We randomly select ERC20 contracts audited by the Ethereum Commonwealth Security Department (ECSD), an expert group that reviews GitHub-submitted audit requests and publishes their audit results on GitHub~\cite{humanaudited}.
+The selection criteria are: 1) Solidity source code provided, 2) approval by Solidity programmers with the ``approved'' tag, 3) ERC rule violations identified, and 4) all code in a single contract file.
+These contracts and the audit results allow us to compare automated tools with expert reviews.
+As ECSD has limited ERC721 and ERC1155 contracts, we supplement our dataset with samples from ERCx~\cite{ERCx}.
+In total, the ground-truth dataset consists of 40 contracts: 30 ERC20, five ERC721, and five ERC1155, with an average of 553 lines of code per contract.
+These contracts were either audited by ECSD between January 2019 and October 2023, or analyzed by ERCx between May 2024 and December 2024.
+After careful inspection, we identify 159 violations: 28 high-impact, 55 medium-impact, and 76 low-impact.

-In total, the ground-truth dataset contains 40 contracts, including 30 ERC20 contracts, 5 ERC721 contracts, and 5 ERC1155 contracts.
-Each contract contains an average of 553 lines of code.
-These contracts are either audited by ECSD from January 2019 to October 2023 or analyzed by ERCx from May 2024 to December 2024.
-Since some contracts are written in outdated Solidity versions and cannot be analyzed by certain baseline techniques, we update all contracts to Solidity version 0.8.20.
-This involves renaming contract constructors, adding necessary visibility specifiers, and saving extra return values to ``\texttt{-}''.
-Our modifications do not introduce or remove any rule violations.
-We carefully inspect the contracts and identify 159 rule violations, including 28 with high-security impact, 55 with a medium-security impact, and 76 with a low-security impact.
+We compare \Tool{} against five static analysis tools, including Slither’s ERC-related checkers\footnote{arbitrary-send-erc20, erc20- interface, erc721-interface, arbitrary-send-eth, arbitrary-send-erc20-permit, and slither-check-erc}, AChecker~\cite{ghaleb2023achecker}, ZepScope~\cite{ZepScope}, NFTGuard~\cite{yang2023definition}, and Mythril~\cite{mythril}, and a dynamic analysis tool, \textit{ERCx}~\cite{ERCx}.
+Other recent techniques either rely on manually written, contract-specific rules~\cite{li2020securing,certora,8952204}, require access tokens~\cite{VerX}, lack publicly available source code~\cite{liu2025demy}, or depend on outdated Etherscan APIs~\cite{liu2022invcon, liu2022finding}, making direct comparison infeasible.
+These six tools represent the state of the art in ERC compliance validation.
+We also compare \Tool{} with ECSD, as ECSD is the only human auditing service whose audit results are available to us.

 \if 0